JayCuthrell/fudge-org-eleventy-excellent-4.3.3/src/posts/fudge-sunday/fudge-sunday-cloud-in-public-engineering-slo.md

 At this point, we have wordy definitions of SLI, SLO, and SLA.
 So, let’s walk through some history of the terms so far.
 We’ll also introduce a few more neologisms along the way.

-Back in the late 1980s, data center uptime and Internet access were becoming more commercially visible.
+Back in the late 1980s, datacenter uptime and Internet access were becoming more commercially visible.
 [Uptime Institute](https://uptimeinstitute.com?utm_campaign=Start%20the%20week%20more%20informed&utm_medium=email&utm_source=Revue%20newsletter) was founded during this time and became associated with the desirable traits of availability relating to various facilities-based service providers that underpinned a growing Internet and World Wide Web.

 If you’ve ever heard the phrase “99% uptime,” then you know there is a remaining 1% that is not uptime.
 Saying the words *“not uptime”* is cumbersome, so [the engineering term Error Budget](https://web.stanford.edu/group/cits/pdf/lectures/ghanem.pdf?utm_campaign=Start%20the%20week%20more%20informed&utm_medium=email&utm_source=Revue%20newsletter) is also used today in certain circles to convey the remaining 1% of the time that is not uptime.